Are you nearing the big 4-0 and pondering your financial milestones?

 By having a spending plan, it makes your actions and spending more conscious.
 Hopefully helping with cutting out unnecessary costs and directing more money to the things you really love, need and want while adding to your net worth.

-By the time you have reached 40, you should have a good idea that sh!t happens fairly regularly.
-In 2020 you will have seen that it can happen on a global scale also.
+By reaching 40, you should have a good idea that sh!t happens fairly regularly.
+In 2020 you will have seen that it can also happen globally.

 An emergency fund can help ride out some of the common emergencies that happen over 40 or so years